mlandis/phyddle/docs/source/overview.rst

 results from :ref:`Estimate` are available, the step will integrate it into other figures to contextualize where that input dataset and estimated labels fall with respect to the training dataset.

+Importantly, Plot will report instances where training, test, and empirical input datasets and output estimates are unusually different.
+This informs users of poor network behavior (see :ref:`Safe_Usage`).

 Plots are stored within ``plot_dir``.
 Colors for plot elements can be modified with ``plot_train_color``,